dharmafly/noodle/assets/svg-post/svg post.md

 Having considered SVG as a choice for colour-themed line-based graphics, we now had to decide how to apply these to the page.

-[SVG can be added directly] (http://msdn.microsoft.com/en-us/library/gg589526(v=vs.85).aspx#inlineHTML5) to a page using HTML5, however with the same element used multiple times and at multiple sizes and rotation, ![Variations on the SVG element] (images/nodewing-variations.png) a method would need to be used that would allow these changes using a single, cacheable asset.
+[SVG can be added directly](http://msdn.microsoft.com/en-us/library/gg589526\(v=vs.85\).aspx#inlineHTML5) to a page using HTML5, however with the same element used multiple times and at multiple sizes and rotation, ![Variations on the SVG element] (images/nodewing-variations.png) a method would need to be used that would allow these changes using a single, cacheable asset.

 The alternative implementations would be adding to the page using `object` and `img` elements, which allow caching of the SVG file. `object` allows you to specify fallbacks if SVG is not supported.
 An `img` element would have the same caching advantage, but [prevents links within the SVG working] (http://www.sitepoint.com/add-svg-to-web-page/) (an `img` element would be lighter).
 In both cases, the SVG DOM nodes are not part of the `document`, but the `object` and `img` elements would be.